 Another great way to stay dry and avoid the downpour on a rainy day in Jerusalem is to enjoy a film.
-There are many movie theatres in Jerusalem playing both English and Hebrew movies and the Jerusalem Cinematheque is known for their extensive collection of international films.
+There are many movie theatres in Jerusalem playing both English and Hebrew movies and the Jerusalem Cinematheque is known for its extensive collection of international films.
 During the month of December, the Jewish International Film Festival takes place in Jerusalem, and once the festival is over the selection of films will continue to showcase both local and international films.
-One of the best ways to get out of the rain in Jerusalem to is to enjoy a warm film indoors.
+One of the best ways to get out of the rain in Jerusalem is to enjoy a good film indoors.

 While Jerusalem is a historical city with endless sightseeing when the rain starts to pour it can be difficult to visit some of the attractions.
 Taking a bowling break is a great way to stay dry and have fun indoors on a rainy day in Jerusalem.
 At the Lev Talpiot Mall in Jerusalem, visitors can find excellent bowling lanes, and for those who do not want to partake in bowling, exploring the shops and stores at the indoor mall is also a great way to get out of the rain.

-Relax in an indoor Spa in Jerusalem
+Relax in an indoor Spa

 After exploring and sightseeing, relaxing and unwinding in a spa is a great way to refresh sore and tired muscles.
 Visiting a spa can also be helpful in reducing jet lag, by relaxing and allowing time to acclimatize after long flights.
 There are many spas in Jerusalem offering first-class facilities, amenities, and treatments.
 The David Citadel Spa is a popular choice offering unique treatments such as almond body wraps, facials, and massages.
 The Akasha Spa found in the Mamilla Hotel is a holistic spa that offers extensive treatments, a juice bar, and authentic hammam treatments.
 For those looking to forget a rainy day in Jerusalem, a spa day will not disappoint.

-Explore Machane Yehuda
+Explore Machane Yehuda market

 Although the market is outdoor, there are many parts that are covered.
 Experiencing Machane Yehuda in the rain is uniquely different but still enjoyable.
 Staying cozy under the covered areas, enjoying the delicious baked good, sampling halva, and other sweets and enjoying a hot cup of coffee all while people watching and taking in the busy hustle and bustle of the market that does not stop, is all something special to enjoy in Jerusalem on a rainy day.
 Just remember to bring rain boots or shoes that can get wet!

-Enjoy a long leisure breakfast in Jerusalem
+Enjoy a leisurely breakfast

 When the rain is pouring down outside, it can be a perfect time to experience an authentic Israeli breakfast.
 When there is no rush, a long leisure breakfast is one of the best ways to enjoy all the flavors and ingredients.
 Finding the best breakfast in Jerusalem is easy with many options to choose from.
-A hot coffee or even a mimosa is a great way to warm up and enjoy a delicious Israeli breakfast in Jerusalem.
+Hot coffee or even a mimosa is a great way to warm up and enjoy a delicious Israeli breakfast in Jerusalem.